 - Then select the listed keyboard language layout you want to remove.

 - Click the down arrow button to move the selected keyboard language to the bottom of the list.

 - Now the Remove option for the keyboard language you need to delete might no longer be grayed out.
 Press the Remove button for keyboard language if you can now do so.

-If there’s only one keyboard language listed, you’ll need to install an alternative one before you can remove it.
+If only one keyboard language is listed, you’ll need to install an alternative one before you can remove it.